rubyworks/yes/qed/constraints/08_length.md

-## Count Constraint
+## Length Constraint

-### Fixed Count
+### Fixed Length

-Given a schema with a `count` constraint using a single number:
+Given a schema with a `length` constraint using a single number:

     ---
     //foo:
-      count: 1
+      length: 1

 And a YAML document that has that number of nodes:

     ---
-    - foo: true
+    - foo: "A"

 Then validation of the YAML document with the schema will ve valid and retun no validation errors.